dhershman1/simply_valid/README.md

 ## Return

-Simply_Valid when exit out with information on the very first failure it encounters.
+Simply_Valid will return upon the first failing rule it finds, with information about the failure.

 ```js
 // Passing Validation